joedolson/my-tickets/src/readme.txt

 4. With <a href="https://wordpress.org/plugins/my-calendar/">My Calendar</a>, add ticket parameters to an event.
 Without My Calendar, choose what post types will support tickets from My Tickets -> Settings, and add ticket parameters to any post or Page!

 == Changelog ==

+= 1.8.35 =

+* Bug fix: HTML wraps link in event title even when email HTML disabled.
+* Bug fix: PayPal verification may not be all caps.
+* Bug fix: Default gateway doesn't retain selection.

 = 1.8.34 =